c-bec-k/TitanfallGenesys/02-Equipment.md

 The grapple launcher has a weighted head designed to pierce and hold firm to any solid surface.
 It allows the wearer to traverse longer distances than normal—even straight up!
 Whether you're trying to get away, close the distance or get in or out of a secure site in a hurry, the grapple launcher is just what you need.
 Some crazy pilots even use it to rodeo a Titan! \
 **Use With:** This attachment can be applied to any armor. \
-**Modifiers:** As an action, a character may make an **Average ([D][D]) Ranged (Light) check** to secure the grapple launcher on any solid object within short range.
+**Modifiers:** As an action, a character may make an **Average ([D][d]) Ranged (Light) check** to secure the grapple launcher on any solid object within short range.
 On a success, they may, as a maneuver, reel in the cord and pull themselves towards the the object.
 If the object is unsecured, it instead is pulled to the character. \
 **Hard Points Required:** 2 \
 **Price:** 350